saturnines/nexus-core/README.md

 └─────────────────┘    └──────────────────┘    └─────────────────┘
 ```

-## 🤝 Contributing
+## Contributing

 We welcome contributions!
 Please see our [Contributing Guide](CONTRIBUTING.md) for details.

-## 📄 License
+## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments
+## Acknowledgments

 - Inspired by modern ETL tools and the need for simple API integration
-- Built with ❤️ for the Go community
+- Built with care for the Go community
 - Special thanks to all our contributors and testers

 ---

 **Questions?** Open an issue or start a discussion.